 SEISAN runs under Sun Solaris, Linux, MacOSX and Windows.
 The programs are mostly written in Fortran, a few in C and almost all source codes is given, so the user should be able to fix bugs and make modifications.
 The programs have been compiled and linked with system compilers and linkers on SUN, GNU compiler on Linux, Windows and MaxOSX.
 For graphics, X is used on Unix systems and DISLIN (www.dislin.de) used under Windows.
 No format conversion is needed to move data files (binary and ASCII) between the systems if one of the standard formats (SEISAN, GSE2.0, SEED, SAC, GURALP) is used.
 The GUI Seisan Explorer is written in Qt and is used on Linux, MacOSX and Windows.

 BE AWARE: A SEISAN S-file must not contain symbols requiring 2 bytes or more (the case with some country letters).
 The system will crash.
-A fix will be made in next version.

 This manual resides in the directory INF (see below), when the system has been implemented on your computer.
 The file is called seisan.pdf (Adobe PDF).